sourcegraph/about/content/blogposts/2024/openai-o1-for-cody.md

 ## Getting access to OpenAI o1 family of models with Cody

 OpenAI o1, in both o1-preview and o1-mini variants, is available to select Cody users starting today.
-Fill out the form below to be added to the waitlist.
+[Download the Cody VS Code extension](https://sourcegraph.com/cody) and once installed, navigate to the model selection and click the "Join Waitlist" button.
 You will be notified as soon as OpenAI o1 is available for your account.
 In the meantime, feel free to use any of our existing models including GPT-4o, Claude 3.5 Sonnet, Gemini Pro, and others.
-If you are already a Cody user, you can also get on the waitlist by clicking the "Join Waitlist" button from the Cody VS Code extension.

 ![Cody Dropdown Models](https://storage.googleapis.com/sourcegraph-assets/blog/open-ai-o1/cody-dropdown.png)

 If you do have access, be aware that OpenAI o1 models work a little differently than other models like GPT-4o.
 One notable difference is that at the moment it does not support streaming.
 Both of these models have a two phase approach to generating the output.
 The first phase is the model thinking and reasoning about the prompt, the second is generating the output tokens.
 This means that once you ask a question, you will have to wait between 30 seconds to two minutes to get a response and the response will be rendered all at once.

 ### Sign up for OpenAI o1 for Cody waitlist

-<div id="hubspotForm" className="mt-10"></div>

 Get on the waitlist for OpenAI o1 and give [Cody a try today](https://sourcegraph.com/cody) and let us know what you think in our [community forums](https://community.sourcegraph.com/c/cody/5) or [Discord](https://discord.com/servers/sourcegraph-969688426372825169).
 Happy Codying!